radiantlogic-v8/documentation-new/documentation/configuration/synchronization/capture-connectors.md

 >[!note]
 >These instructions assume you want to apply the SQL scripts immediately.

-1. From the Main Control Panel > Global Sync Tab, select the topology.
+1. From the Classic Control Panel > Synchronization Tab, select the topology.
 1. On the right, select the sync pipeline to configure.
 1. Select a Capture component and the configuration displays.
 1. Select **DB Changelog** from the **Connector Type** drop-down list.
-1. Indicate the user name and password for the connector's dedicated credentials for connecting to the log table.
+1. Indicate the user name and password for the dedicated credentials to use for connecting to the log table.
 If you do not have the user name and password, contact your DBA for the credentials.
 1. Enter the log table name using the proper syntax for your database (e.g. `{USER}.{TABLE}_LOG`).

 >[!warning]